Simplicity and Web Design

 Rather than thinking of simple, try instead focusing more along the lines of elegant and functional.
 A website’s purpose is to deliver information to your audience efficiently and easily.
 However, it’s also just as important to consider what information you are delivering to them, and if it’s easily locatable.
 Simplifying a site’s structural development will ensure that your audience can enjoy an easy to navigate journey through your pages – you don’t want them getting lost!
 Simplified structure and navigation is essential to a positive user experience.
 A recent study also discovered that high quality sites with well formatted information instil more trust with users almost instantly.
 Which in today’s world of fake news is more important than ever.

 But simplifying visuals and navigation is only half of the equation.
-The other half of effective web design focuses on back-end optimization.
+The other half of effective web design focuses on back-end optimisation.
 Streamlined, well written code will make a positive impact to every aspect of your website’s functionality, loading speeds, analytics and even your SEO.
 Simplified code is also much easier to debug should any issues arise (and they often do in the early stages).
 Overly complicated web pages with hundreds of Style Sheets are almost inviting trouble.
 Decide what things your site needs to do and ensure that those things are done well.

 So with all of that in mind, what are some key aspects of bad web design to avoid?